andrewDoing/andrewDoing.github.io/_posts/2023-10-2-Storage-Account-For-Distributed-Computing.md

 Within the Storage Account, each queue needs a unique name.
 [Naming Queues and Metadata](https://learn.microsoft.com/en-us/rest/api/storageservices/naming-queues-and-metadata)

 There are many use-cases for a distributed queue, but here's a simple one: distributing work items across many compute instances.
 Simply load the messages into the queue, and then have the processes consume those messages.
 There are some key benefits to this approach:
 - Resilience: If a message fails to process, it will re-appear in the queue after a time.
 The number of times this can occur is configurable.
-Additionally, deadletter queues should be used, and are described in the section below.
+Additionally, dead-letter queues should be used, and are described in the section below.
 - Greedy Processes: Each instance can get more work as it finishes work, and the queue prevent race conditions for dequeueing messages

-### Deadletter Queues
+### Dead-letter Queues
-Deadletter queues are for collecting messages that can't be processed, or failed in a system (after some number of retries) for some reason.
+Dead-letter queues are for collecting messages that can't be processed, or failed in a system (after some number of retries) for some reason.
 Although Queue Storage doesn't support dead-letter queues out of the box, they can still be implemented by the services that are using the queue.
-Simply create a `x-deadletter` queue, and write the logic for sending messages there.
+Simply create a `x-dead-letter` queue, and write the logic for sending messages there.
 Be advised that the default message retention for a queue is 7 days.

-Deadletter queues are useful for detecting issues with your system.
+Dead-letter queues are useful for detecting issues with your system.
 Sometimes the message itself is a problem, but more often a piece of the system has failed, failing the message.

 ### Need more performance?
 Storage Queue may not have enough performance or lack the features to suit your requirements.
 In that case, take a look at Service Bus queues.